#1060: June 25-28, 2025

 It's easy for someone like Alex to get his feelings hurt in a situation like this, but if he were to read the whole thing, it would make a lot more sense. | ||

-What the Mamdani campaign is saying is that there are tax assessment caps in these richer neighborhoods, but no caps in areas like Jamaica and Brownsville. | ||
+What the Momdani campaign is saying is that there are tax assessment caps in these richer neighborhoods, but no caps in areas like Jamaica and Brownsville. | ||

-As property values have risen, that's raised the tax burden for people in areas where there is no assessment cap, but it hasn't affected the richer neighborhoods in the same way, effectively automatically shifting a larger tax burden onto homeowners in these less affluent areas. | ||
+for people in areas where there is no assessment cap, but it hasn't affected the richer neighborhoods in the same way, effectively automatically shifting a larger tax burden onto homeowners in these less affluent areas. | ||

-This is pretty easy stuff to understand, and I guess if Alex didn't present it as some kind of a race thing, he would have to just come out and say that he thinks that rich people are better than poor people and they deserve to, you know, be I mean, it is so fun sometimes whenever you hear these types of policies where it's like, oh, what's happened is this. | ||
+And I guess if Alex didn't present it as some kind of a race thing, he would have to just come out and say that he thinks that rich people are better than poor people and they deserve to, you know, be. | ||

-This is a comically unfair policy that only exists because rich people are able with both time and money to get this stuff passed through shit that none of you could ever even dream of doing. | ||
+This is a comically unfair policy that only exists because they rich people are able with both time and money to get this stuff passed through shit that no one, none of you could ever even dream of doing. | ||

 And because they have the time and money, they get to do it without you noticing. | ||

-So now here we are, and you're noticing there's no way to defend this policy. | ||
+So now here we are and you're noticing there's no way to defend this policy. | ||

 If you're working multiple jobs and like renting an apartment and getting by, you don't know a lot about assessment caps. | ||